Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 ## Virtual Keyboard Code Overview

-The FT81X/BT8XX device relies on a method called a display list to determine what is shown on the screen.
+The IDM2040-7A device relies on a method called a display list to determine what is shown on the screen.
 This means that a new display list is generated only when a display change is required.

-Each virtual “key” on the keyboard is assigned a unique tag.
+Each virtual ï¿½keyï¿½ on the keyboard is assigned a unique tag.
 The function `eve_ui_keyboard_loop` in `eve_ui_keyboard.c` source code file detects a touchscreen press and returns the tag of the button.
 Some buttons are reserved within the `eve_ui` library to enable switching between keyboard, keypad, media and special screens.